sinhakushagra21/fast-commerce-sql-dmdd/README.md

 ### How and What to Run

-1. **Create User**: Run the **/main.sql** file and follow the user setup and grant access.
+1. *Create User: Run the **/main.sql* file and follow the user setup and grant access.

-2. **Initialize Database Structure**: Run the main DDL script first to create all tables and database objects.
+2. *Initialize Database Structure*: Run the main DDL script first to create all tables and database objects.

-3. **Grant Access**: Run the grant access sql file. {/sqlQueries/sql_queries/grants/grant_access.sql}
+3. *Grant Access*: Run the grant access sql file. {/sqlQueries/sql_queries/grants/grant_access.sql}

-4. **Insert Sample Data**: Run the main DML script to populate tables with data.
+4. *Insert Sample Data*: Run the main DML script to populate tables with data.

-5. **Create Views**: Finally, run the views_main creation script to set up views for specific data access.
+5. *Create Views*: Finally, run the views_main creation script to set up views for specific data access.

 ---